jaranin-b/cucumber-export/README.md

         url: 'https://outlook.office.com/webhook/xxx/IncomingWebhook/yyy/zzz', // The teams webhook url
         onlyFailed: true, // Trigger the hook only for test failure  (default: false)
         showErrors: true,  // Show the error message within teams
         reportUrl: 'https://www.test.report/{uuid}' // The url to access to your detail test report if you have one }
+    },
+    {
+      type: 'line',
+      enabled: true,
+      config: {
+        token: 'sEdkjfEr745aasd546saSDdjklawE74S', // The line notfication token
+        onlyFailed: true, // Trigger the hook only for test failure  (default: false)
+        reportUrl: 'https://www.test.report/{uuid}' // The url to access to your detail test report if you have one }
     }